-Then, remove the pumpkin from the oven and let cool for 10 minutes.
+Then, remove the pumpkin from the oven and let it cool for 10 minutes.
 Peel away the skin, and mash the pumpkin flesh.
 For an even smoother puree, you can blend the cooked pumpkin in a food processor.

 You can serve this soup to start a holiday meal, but it’s equally at home with a sandwich or salad for lunch.
 What better way to serve a leftover Thanksgiving turkey sandwich than with a side of hot, steamy, pumpkin soup?

 The soup is incredibly thick and creamy, so with most low-carb dishes, you won’t be wanting much before you start to feel full.
 So, whether you’re low carb, keto, or just wanting to eat simpler and healthier you have to try this keto pumpkin soup.